Wednesday, June 21, 2017

 Jasi Cotton Lanier

 Jebediah Woodley is a demon hunter.
-He is currently on the hunt for a demon that has been unleashed on a small town in Mississippi.
+He is currently on the hunt for a demon which has been unleashed on a small town in Mississippi.
 This demon is able to move from human to human and possess them.
-The demon when taking possession of a body is enraged and has the urge to kill anyone around it, the person who manages to kill the possessed body is themselves taken over by the demon and it can continue its killing spree.
-Jebediah and a female FBI agent must try and stop the demon before the entire town is wiped off the map.
+The demon when taking possession of a body is enraged and has the urge to kill anyone around it, the person who manages to kill the possessed body is themselves taken over by the demon, and it can continue its killing spree.
+Jebediah and a female FBI agent now must try and stop the demon before the entire town is wiped off the map.

 DEATH TOLL: 53 (Estimated)